Skip to main navigation Skip to main content

 The use of animals in research, education, knowledge exchange and enterprise (KEE) at the University of Southampton

 The University of Southampton uses animals in research, teaching, knowledge exchange and enterprise (KEE).
-For example, animals are used to teach: biologists, zoologists, ecologists and those studying conservation and environmental sciences.
-Additionally, a range of medical research activities using animals.
-Use of animals in KEE activities at the University of Southampton is covered by the same policies and procedures that apply for any of the research the university conducts.
+The majority of animals are used in medical research.
+Some animals are used to teach biologists, zoologists, ecologists and those studying conservation and environmental sciences.
+The use of animals in KEE activities at the University of Southampton is covered by the same policies and procedures that apply for any of the research the university conducts.

 Mice using environmental enrichment